crate/crate-tutorials/docs/install-run/windows.rst

 Prerequisites
 =============

-Because CrateDB is a Java application, it runs effortlessly on Microsoft Windows.
+CrateDB is a Java application and runs effortlessly on Microsoft Windows.

-CrateDB versions 4.2 and above include a JVM and do not require a separate installation.
-For earlier versions,  CrateDB requires a `Java virtual machine`_ to run.
-Versions from 3.0 to 4.1 require a `Java 11`_ installation.
-We recommend using `Oracle's Java`_ on Microsoft Windows.
-Earlier versions required Java 8.
+If you are installing on a recent `Windows Server`_ edition, setting up the latest Microsoft Visual C++ 2019 Redistributable package is required.

-If you are installing on `Windows Server`_, you must install the `Microsoft Visual C++ 2019 Redistributable`_ package.
+You can download it at `msvcrt x86-64`_, `msvcrt x86-32`_ or `msvcrt ARM64`_.

 .. _install-windows-download-run: